StefanAjax/Stuns-AterbrukslabbetFork/README.md

 This opens the following ports:

 - [localhost:3000](http://localhost:3000) for accessing the web page.
-- [localhost:3001](http://localhost:3001) for accessing React Mail templates.
+- [localhost:4000](http://localhost:4000) for accessing Prisma Studio.
-- [localhost:5555](http://localhost:5555) for accessing Prisma Studio.
+- [localhost:5000](http://localhost:5000) for accessing React Mail templates.

 ### Running in production mode